hmcts/ia-case-documents-api/README.md

 ### Running the application

-To run the API quickly use the docker helper script as follows:
+To run the API quickly use the docker helper script as follows: (make sure to have set the required environment variables as above)

 ```
-./bin/run-in-docker.sh install
+./bin/run-in-docker.sh --clean --install
 ```

 Alternatively, you can start the application from the current source files using Gradle as follows: